felixvanmill/pokemon-app-vite/README.md

     npm install
     ```

-3. **Set up environment variables inside the project folder**:
+3. **Set up environment variables**:
-   - You need this API key to make requests to the API itself.
-The code is not published in the project folder because it is supposed to remain secret.
-   - Create a `.env` file in the root directory of the project (where `package.json` is located).
-   - Copy in the necessary values:
+   - Follow the steps in the "Setup Environment Variables" section above.
-    ```plaintext
-    VITE_API_BASE_URL=https://api.datavortex.nl/pokemonapp
-    VITE_API_KEY=pokemonapp:uHlwzGrkpZ45KU8J22aU
-    ```

 4. **Start the development server with the terminal inside your code editor**:
    - This will start up the application.